 Will NYC Connect fund ongoing projects?

-NYC Connect funding is meant to give space to seed new projects and provide space for an organization to invest in developing projects.
-We anticipate that grants will be given on an annual basis and while we do not expect that this will be long-term, sustaining funding, we are open to the potential of multi-year grants.
+NYC Connect funding is meant to seed new projects and provide space for an organization to invest in developing pilot projects.
+We are especially open to project ideas that have yet to receive substantial funding and projects from small and mid-sized organizations that are seeking to partner with larger institutions.
+At this time, we anticipate that these will be one-off grants and do not expect that this will be long-term, sustaining funding.

 Does NYC Connect have a geographic focus within the city?

 At this stage, we are open to proposals from all areas of NYC.
-The impact of the project should be felt within the five boroughs of NYC.
+The impact of the project should be felt within one or more of the five boroughs of NYC.
+All staff that work on this project should live within the 5 boroughs of NYC.

-Include who the project will impact, what type of activities will take place or what resources will be created, and give a sense of your time frame and big picture goals.
+Write a short and very concise description that includes who the project will impact, what type of activities will take place or what resources will be created, and give a sense of your big picture goals.

 Any advice on the elevator pitch video?